blue-94/cmus-discord-rich-presence/README.md

 - [ ] Allow script to run if cmus is not running, waiting for cmus to run

 ## Requirements:
-- ffmpeg: installed using `sudo apt-get install curl`
+- ffmpeg: installed using `sudo apt-get install ffmpeg`
 - curl: installed using `sudo apt-get install curl`
 - pypresence: installed using `pip install pypresence`